StarkSources/myblog/_posts/2018-11-21-Use-of-Github-and-Linkedin.md

 > GitHub Inc. is a web-based hosting service for version control using Git.
 It is mostly used for computer code.
 It offers all of the distributed version control and source code management functionality of Git as well as adding its own features.

 This is from **Wikipedia**.<br>
 In simple words,**GitHub** is a code hosting platform for **version control** and collaboration.
 It lets you and others work together on projects from anywhere.
-Apart from this it can also be used to host your personal blogs,portfolio websites,etc.It also has Github for Education(Classrooms),Organizations and a good community.
+Apart from this it can also be used to host your personal blogs,portfolio websites,etc.It also has Github for Education(Classrooms), Organizations and a good community.

->__Now-a-days__ Github is used as platform to show case your **projects**,contributions to **open source projects** and Companies **recruiting** their employees based on their __Github Profile__ where you can learn the abilities of an Employee directly with seeing their Resume/CV.
+>__Now-a-days__ Github is used as platform to show case your **projects**, contributions to **open source projects** and Companies **recruiting** their employees based on their __Github Profile__ where you can learn the abilities of an Employee directly with seeing their Resume/CV.

 So its _mandatory(Helpful)_ for every student to have a Github Handle and **showcase** their talent.